buildpacks/rfcs/text/0000-danger-zone.md

 # Summary
 [summary]: #summary

-Buildpacks should have access to a read/write file system location provided by the platform.
+The `pack` CLI should expand its volume mounting functionality to allow arbitrary read-write mounting.

 # Motivation
 [motivation]: #motivation

 Currently, every part of the filesystem available during `detect` and every part of the filesystem other than layers during `build` are read-only.
 This satisifies most use-cases, but specifically does not support the possibility of multiple builds sharing a communal filesystem location.
 While this would likely to be a disaster in many situations, especially in production environments, being able to share a filesystem between a development laptop and a build is _very_ useful.
 For example, the single longest bit of building a Java application from source is the initial population of a Maven or Gradle cache.
 Hundreds and perhaps thousands of artifacts are downlaoded to do the very first build and subsequently never need to be downloaded again.
 Caching these artifacts in a `cache = true` layer helps, but doesn't solve the first build speed problem and results in a pretty poor demo experience.
-If a user could mount their `~/.m2` or `~/.gradle` folders into a safe location within the build container, accepting the overall risk of such a choice, the experience would be vastly superior.
+If a user could mount their `~/.m2` or `~/.gradle` folders into the build container, accepting the overall risk of such a choice, the experience would be vastly superior.

+This benefit is generally useful and extends beyond build caches to nearly every aspect of buildpack usage including development of both buildpacks and the lifecycle.

 # What it is
 [what-it-is]: #what-it-is

-A folder named `/platform/unsafe` should be reserved by specification.
-Within that folder, an arbitrary collection of directories could be mounted (e.g. `/platform/unsafe/{gradle,maven}`).
-Each of the mounts at those specified children would be ready/write instead of read only as all other mounts are configured.
-Buildpacks have complete access during both `detect` and `build` and no other enforcment is required.
+Currently, the `pack` CLI has a `--volume` flag that allows users to expose a local filesystem location as a read-only volume mount into the `/platform` directory.
+This change should generalize that flag and allow it to mount a local filesystem location as a read-write volume mount into any location within the build container.

 # How it Works
 [how-it-works]: #how-it-works

-The technical details are platform implementation dependent as this is a change to the specification.
+The technical details are opaque and implementation dependent as this is a change to the behavior of a `pack`-specific flag.

 # Drawbacks
 [drawbacks]: #drawbacks

-* There is an amazing amount of danger in using a shared filessystem in distributed systems.
+* There is an amazing amount of danger in using a shared filesystem in distributed systems.
 * Performance problems accessing shared filesystems in distributed systems.
 * Performance problems accessing a local filessystem from within the MacOS Docker Daemon.